skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thordek concludes there is no help to be had here, and returns to the inn, where he finds a detachment of soldiers and a robed man in the lobby, waiting to speak to the party.
-Once they are all assembled, the robed man introduces himself as General Tarvin, one of only a a small handful of people who get direct orders from the Queen.
+Once they are all assembled, the robed man introduces himself as General Tarvin, one of only a small handful of people who get direct orders from the Queen.

 The party is encouraged that they are finally getting to talk to